-COKE CLIFTON.
+COKE CLIFTON

-P. S. I have this moment received information that Sir Arthur St. Ives and his daughter arrived yesterday in the afternoon at Paris.
+and his daughter arrived yesterday in the afternoon at Paris.
 I have heard that the daughter is the most beautiful woman in England, and that her wit is even superior to her beauty.
 I am very glad of the accident, for I have a great desire to see her.
 My mother's last was partly a letter of business, but chiefly of recommendation, particularly of the young lady: and in it was enclosed one from my sister, Louisa, which gives a very high character of her friend, Anna St. Ives.
 They have become acquainted since I have been abroad.
 The letter is loaded with advice to me, at which as you may well think I laugh.
-These girls, tied to their mother's apronstrings, pretend to advise a man who has seen the world!
+These girls, tied to their mother's apron-strings, pretend to advise a man who has seen the world!
 But vanity and conceit are strange propensities, that totally blind the eyes of their possessors.
 I have lived but little at home, but I always thought the young lady a forward imperious miss; yet I never before knew her so much on the stilts.
 I expect she will soon put on boots and buckskin, and horsewhip her fellows herself; for she improves apace.